Percolation Diagrams Derived from First-Principles Investigation of Chemical Short-Range Order in Binary Alloys

-We perform MC simulations for a temperature $T$ from 800 -- 1600\,K and the entire composition range.
-The experimental phase diagram of Cu-Rh alloys shows a miscibility gap, and a precursor to this behavior can be seen in the free energy curves for different temperatures, as shown in \autoref{binodal}(a).
-The curves show a double-well shape observed at 800K.
-Common tangent construction allows for the determination of the solubility limit (tangential points) and demarcates the region of incoherent phase separation.
-Finally, we obtain the computed binodal for the Cu-Rh system as shown in \autoref{binodal}(b), and we overlay the experimental binodal for comparison obtained from Ref. \cite{chakrabarti1982cu}.
-We find that the order-disorder transformation temperature computed using the CE model is higher than the experimental temperature, which we attribute to the absence of vibrational entropy contributions to the free energy in the CE model. \ar{There have been methods proposed in the literature, such as the transferable force-constants method \cite{van2002effect} or, more recently, the use of Machine Learning Force Fields to calculate the vibrational free energy \cite{tolborg2023low}.
-However, it was pointed out that in the case of the Cr-Mo-W system \cite{smith2024competition} that the magnitude of SRO parameters calculated using real space CE (without vibrational effects) and moment tensor potential (including vibrational effects) are comparable.
-Therefore, in this study, we omit vibrational contributions to the SRO parameters.}
+We performed MC simulations across a range of temperatures ($T$: 800-1600\,K) and the entire composition range.
+The experimental Cu-Rh phase diagram exhibits a miscibility gap, and a precursor to this behavior can be seen in the free energy curves for different temperatures, \autoref{binodal}(a), such as the double-well shape observed in the curve at 800\,K. The solubility limits and miscibility gap are readily extracted via the common tangent construction, \autoref{binodal}(b), and we overlaid the experimental binodal obtained from Ref.\ \cite{chakrabarti1982cu} for comparison.
+We find that the computed order-disorder transformation temperature from our calculations is 1600 K and that obtained from experiments is 1423 K. The 177 K temperature difference is attributed to the absence of vibrational entropy contributions to the free energy in our phase diagram calculation, which is a limitation of the MSCE model.
+Therefore, it is important to note that the phase boundaries and the SRO diagrams are derived from a configuration-only free energy model.
+Various methods have been proposed in the literature, such as the transferable force-constants method \cite{van2002effect} or, more recently, the use of Machine Learning Force Fields to calculate the vibrational free energy \cite{tolborg2023low}.
+However, it was pointed out that in the case of the Cr-Mo-W system \cite{smith2024competition}, the magnitude of SRO parameters calculated using real-space CE (without vibrational effects) and the moment tensor potential (including vibrational effects) are comparable.
+Moreover, such effects are more important in systems with dynamical instabilities.
+Including this effect is essential for high-fidelity phase diagram simulations and may affect the magnitude of short-range order near the phase boundaries; however, this analysis is outside the scope of the paper.